aaron-grau/curic/react/projects/todo_redux/README.md

 This component will show the items in our todo list.

-** N.B. ** Because we're using the react/redux design principle of separating container and presentational components, this will actually be two components!
+**NB**: Because we're using the react/redux design principle of separating container and presentational components, this will actually be two components!

 #### TodoListContainer